 Again, this does not mean that this is the same distribution you can come to expect, instead it’s meant to better illustrate what automated attacks look like and how they target different vulnerabilities.

-The first table shows that within the 6 month test period, and restricted to their sample group, the median attack incident was 17.50 for SQL injection attacks, again meaning that 50% of the incidents were above this and 50% below it.
+The first table shows that within the six month test period (and restricted to their sample group) the median attack incident was 17.50 for SQL injection attacks, so 50% of the incidents were above this and 50% below.

 This doesn’t mean that they were successful, just that the attempt was recorded.
 In that same sample group, the max attack incidents was recorded at 320 for that same category – SQL injection.

 The second table then shows you that of all the incidents, the median was 8.39 minutes for SQLi, 7.50 minutes for RFI, 7.83 minutes for LFI, and so on.

 If you find yourself scratching your head, I do apologize and hope to clarify the discussion in this section.